 Whether it be phishing links or a questionable attachment, mistakes can easily be made if security is not taken seriously, as seen in Acer's case.
 A ransom request of this caliber leads experts to believe that the REvil group is holding onto information that can be highly confidential or can be utilized to launch further cyber-attacks on many of Acer's customers.
 A source from Bleeping Computer notes that the attack published what appears to be stolen files including bank balances, financial spreadsheets, and other financial communications.

 With the gigantic threat hanging over the head of a high-profit business, large corporations worldwide are questioning whether Acer's consideration to pay may promote this cruel cyberattacking business model.
 Other cyber criminals may be enticed to follow in the footsteps of REvil and begin seeking out other large companies to attack.
-The looming threat of increased attacks should lead all business owners and employees to take charge of security and create a more regimented cyber safety routine to ensure personal and private information is not exploited for a cybercriminals monetary gain.
+The looming threat of increased attacks should lead all business owners and employees to take charge of security and create a more regimented cyber safety routine to ensure personal and private information is not exploited for a cybercriminal's monetary gain.
 There are a few simple steps employees can take and policies business owners can enact to ensure data stays secure and communication remains private and uncompromised.
-It is important that employees monitor their emails, ensure they aren’t clicking on any questionable links, while also ensuring important information is stored and backed up .
-While this can appear to be a lot for one person to take on, and mistakes can still be made, there are other outlets that ensure greater protection and reduce the risk of malware threats.
+Employees must monitor their emails, and ensure they aren't clicking on any questionable links while also ensuring important information is stored and backed up .
+While this can appear to be a lot for one person to take on, and mistakes can still be made, other outlets ensure greater protection and reduce the risk of malware threats.

 It starts with the first and most essential step of cybersecurity, i.e., email security.
 Emails are the first and foremost way for cybercriminals to attack your business.
 There are a few simple steps employees can take and policies business owners can enact to ensure data stays secure and communication remains private and uncompromised. they are as follows -